-The Biblical Odes (also called canticles) are nine hymns that are taken directly from Scripture.
-They are chanted at Matins and form the basis of the canon, a major component of Matins.
+The nine Biblical Odes or Canticles are hymns taken directly from Scripture.
+They form the basis of the canon, a major component of the Matins service.
 They are:

 - The (First) Song of Moses (Exodus 15:1-19)

 - The (Second) Song of Moses (Deuteronomy 32:1-43)